Time Tracking Benefits

 Time tracking improves freelancers’ productivity

-Freelancers often work at home, so they are more vulnerable to distractions and procrastination.
+Freelancers often work at home and find it more difficult to stay focused since they are more vulnerable to distractions and procrastination.

 But, if you track your time during work hours, you’ll better understand if you use your time productively or not.